pandastrike/panda-confidential/API.md

 - _Length_ `<Number>`:  Length of the output in bytes.
 - __Returns__ _Value_: random data -- This is an Uint8Array of length `Length`, filled with pseudo-random values.

-Generate a Uint8Array of the given length filled with pseudo-random data.
+Generate an Uint8Array of the given length filled with pseudo-random data.
 By default, this is the [implementation from TweetNaCl.js][tweetnacl-random], designed to seek out robust sources of random number generation in browser and Node.js platforms.
 TweetNaCl.js will throw if it is unable to locate a suitable source on your platform.

 This method is exposed for your needs _and_ is used internally by various functions in panda-confidential to generate random values: